Thailand national football team: 2023 AFC Asian Cup

 After a hurried attempt, Japanese manager Masatada Ishii was announced as Thailand's temporarily new head coach, with a contract lasted until the end of the 2023 AFC Asian Cup as he faced a daunting prospect of reviving the lacklustre Thai side to reach continental level.
 His first match, a friendly against his homeland Japan, saw Thailand thrashed 5–0 in the second half after an impressive first half display, increased negative feelings among Thai fans as the War Elephants faced a huge challenge in group F at the Asian Cup, with Saudi Arabia, Kyrgyzstan and Oman on the same boat.

-Amidst drop of a huge pessimism, Thailand started their Asian Cup campaign against Kyrgyzstan to a bright note, winning 2–0 to mark Thailand's first win in an Asian Cup opening match.
-After a 2–0 victory over Kyrgyzstan, Thailand squared up against a far stronger Oman side, which was boosted by bright performances over the past three years and under the Croatian manager Branko Ivanković, an Asian football expert who never lost to Thailand in his coaching career.
-However, Thailand defied all expectation of an easy Omani triumph, resolutely defended throughout the match and several times created opportunities to end the game with a famous goalless shutout, giving Thailand four points and the country's early progression to the knockout stage.
-Thailand would then go on to produce its most famous game in their modern Asian Cup history, a brilliant counter-offensive tactic against Asian hegemon Saudi Arabia in the final group stage match, including a famous penalty save by Saranon Anuin as Thailand made a famous goalless draw to the Saudis, ending their losing streak that started in 2012 to the same opponent and, for the first time ever, Thailand gained a shutout record in the Asian Cup group stage.
-However, Thailand failed to end their miserable knockout stage record in the Asian Cup, losing 2–1 to Uzbekistan in the round of 16 to equal their 2019 result.
-Despite this exit, Thailand's bright performance in the tournament earned the team significant praises for their resoluteness and ability to adapt to difficult circumstances, and Masatada Ishii was appointed on a permanent basis, with the aim to help Thailand to qualify for the third round of the 2026 World Cup qualification and the 2027 AFC Asian Cup.
+However, Thailand started their Asian Cup campaign with a 2-0 win against Kyrgyzstan, marking Thailand's first win in an Asian Cup opening match.
+Thailand's next match was against Oman, who performed well over the past three years and whose manager, Branko Ivanković, who had never lost to Thailand in his coaching career.
+However, Thailand resolutely defended throughout the match, resulting in a scoreless tie, giving Thailand four points and an early progression to the knockout stage.
+Thailand would then go on to produce its most famous game in their modern Asian Cup history against Saudi Arabia in the final group stage match, including a famous penalty save by Saranon Anuin resulting in another scoreless draw, ending their losing streak that started in 2012 to the same opponent and, for the first time ever, Thailand gained a shutout record in the Asian Cup group stage.
+However, Thailand failed to end their knockout stage losing streak record in the Asian Cup, losing 2–1 to Uzbekistan in the round of 16 to equal their 2019 run.
+Despite this exit, Thailand's performance in the tournament earned the team significant praise, and Masatada Ishii was appointed on a permanent basis, with the aim to help Thailand to qualify for the third round of the 2026 World Cup qualification and the 2027 AFC Asian Cup.

+2024 ASEAN Championship

+In the 2024 ASEAN Championship, Thailand was drawn to first group against Malaysia, Singapore, Cambodia and the qualified team in the qualification-Timor-Leste.
+They finished the group with 4 wins-included their biggest win (10-0 against Timor-Leste) during the tournament, conquered top 1 in the group.
+In the semi-final, they met Philippines.
+In the first leg, they lost to Philippines by 1–2.
+But after 3 days later, they won Philippines in the second leg by 3–1 after extra time, booked a place to the final.
+In the final, they lost 1-2 in the first leg and 2-3 in the second leg against Vietnam, this also marked the first time they lost all two legs in the final in ASEAN Championship.
+And after this tournament, they only received the runner-up.